New Providence

 In the 20th century, Mercer County underwent various changes and developments.
 The advent of modern transportation, such as railroads and highways, brought new opportunities for economic growth.
 Agriculture remained an important industry, but the county also began to diversify its economy with manufacturing and other ventures.
 Today, Mercer County is a vibrant community that combines its rich history with a modern outlook, offering a blend of rural charm and urban conveniences.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Mercer County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Mercer County, Kentucky.

 • 1776: Mercer County is established as one of the first counties in Kentucky.